 Enrollment preference in all business courses will be given to the following officially declared majors and minors:

-- All BBA Majors; management computer systems majors; integrated science and business; business education; other non-business majors with business course requirements
+- All BBA Majors; integrated science and business; business education; other non-business majors with business course requirements

 - Minors; business minors; arts management minors; other minors with business course requirements.

-Students admitted with full/complete credentials of all previous post-secondary work (SPFC) may register with the approval of the SPFC advisor (Christine Kutz, Hyland 4300, 262 472 4993) and special students without full credentials (SPNC) can register on a space available basis with the approval of the assistant dean (Jan Olson, Hyland Hall 4300, 262-472-4900).
+Students admitted with full/complete credentials of all previous post-secondary work (SPFC) and special students without full credentials (SPNC) can register on a space available basis with the approval of the assistant dean (Jan Olson, Hyland Hall 4300, 262-472-4900).

-Graduate students must be admitted to the M.B.A.or M.P.A.program to enroll in 500-700 level courses offered in the College of Business and Economics (except Business Education and School Business Management).
+Graduate students must be admitted to the M.B.A., M.P.A., MS Applied Economics, or MS Safety program to enroll in 500-700 level courses offered in the College of Business and Economics (except School Business Management).
+Graduate students must be admitted to the D.B.A. program to enroll in 800 level courses.
 Non-Candidate for Degree (NCFD) students cannot register for College of Business and Economics courses.
 Exceptions to this policy must be approved in advance by the associate dean, College of Business and Economics (262-472-1945).

 Charges for online business courses are stated with the course listings.
 The charge is the same for both in-state and out-of-state students.